Jrkosse/Netops/README.md

 # Netops
-Network Automation scripts - Derived from learning exercises
+Network Automation scripts - Derived from learning exercises.

+This repository is used for training and practice on the github service as well.

-# NetConf
+# Netconf
 - Sample scripts used to connect to Netconf devices.
   - Capabilities
   - IOS-XE